Aidyn Chronicles: The First Mage

+Aidyn Chronicles: The First Mage is a 2001 role-playing video game developed by Canadian studio H2O Entertainment and published by THQ for the Nintendo 64 video game console.
+It was released in North America on March 20, 2001, and in Europe on August 3, 2001.
+The player controls Alaron, a young squire who has been poisoned and seeks a cure.
+The game takes place in a 3D environment and features a party system, turn-based combat, abilities, items, and skill levels.

 Gameplay

-The game takes place in a 3-D based world.
+The game takes place in a 3D world.
 The player controls a polygon-based figure of Alaron, moving him around both in and out of doors.
 The view is a mostly a third-person overhead behind him.
 Time passes in real time, with night and day affecting visibility and combat (see below).
 There is no way to change the speed Alaron moves, nor the camera view in normal gameplay.
 The player cannot control any other member of the party except in combat mode.
 A pop up menu allows the player to equip the party members, view abilities and stats, use items, and access the world map and options menu.

 Combat is turn-based, though stats of the player's characters and attacking monsters can affect turn order.
 When combat starts, Alaron and his party are transported to a separate screen with varying terrain.
 The player can move each party member a certain distance marked by transparent borders.
 Positions of characters (such as height and back attacks') can increase/decrease the damage and effectiveness of attacks.
 Also the characters aspect (solar or lunar) will perform better or worse depending on what time of day it is.
 Spells and other talents area of effect is shown via a red flame border, and increases the higher the skill level.
 Any party member who dies during combat is permanently removed from the game with no ability of revival.
 If Alaron dies, the game is automatically over.